 The most common cause of inflammation is Sugar.
 It is highly inflammatory and will not only spike your cholesterol levels but also your triglycerides.

-So instead of addressing the symptom, we should address the cause – the inflammation that is causing the arteries to get clogged up with cholesterol.
+So instead of addressing the symptom, we should address the cause – the inflammation that is causing the arteries to get clogged up with cholesterol (4).

 Other than sugar there are a few more players such as certain Polyunsaturated Fatty Acids (PUFA).
-Basically, oils such as Soybean oil, Corn oil, Canola oil, Margarine etc have a high ratio (10:1) of Omega 6 : Omega 3.
-An excess of Omega 6 fatty acids in the diet can be quite inflammatory.
+Basically, oils such as Soybean oil, Corn oil, Canola oil, Margarine, etc have a high ratio (10:1) of Omega 6: Omega 3.
+An excess of Omega 6 fatty acids in the diet can be quite inflammatory (5).

-The structure of PUFAs makes them chemically unstable and prone to oxidisation.
-Therefore theyare highly vulnerable to damage from heat, light, and oxygen.
-For example, if they’re used as frying oil over and over again, or just left out open for months they can get oxidised.
-Oxidised PUFAs are highly inflammatory and will spike your cholesterol levels.
+The structure of PUFAs makes them chemically unstable and prone to oxidization.
+Therefore they are highly vulnerable to damage from heat, light, and oxygen.
+For example, if they’re used as frying oil over and over again, or just left out open for months they can get oxidized.
+Oxidized PUFAs are highly inflammatory and will spike your cholesterol levels.

 To a lesser extent, adrenal problems can also cause inflammation.
 The adrenal gland secretes cortisol, the stress hormone.
-Cortisol functions to reduce inflammation in the body, which is good.
+Cortisol also has anti-inflammatory properties (6).
 Over a period of time, chronic inflammation, caused by lifestyle factors such as poor diet and stress, keeps the cortisol levels soaring, wreaking havoc on the immune system.

-So to minimize inflammation in your body and to lower cholesterol levels – eliminate Sugar, PUFAs and Stress!
+So to minimize inflammation in your body and lower cholesterol levels – eliminate Sugar, PUFAs, and Stress!

-Here’s a stunning eye opener from Dr. Dwight Lundell:
+Here’s a stunning eye-opener from Dr. Dwight Lundell (7):